SlOrbA/node-az-fnc-tf-example/docs/README.md

 ## Welcome to Function App with Terraform tutorial

-The goal is to setup a Angular Application with the most automation and minimal costs
+The goal is to setup a Azure Frunction App with just Terraform

 ### Required software

 * Azure CLI (verifed with 2.0.70 ARM)
 * Terraform (verfied with 0.12.6 ARM)
+* Git       (verfied with 2.20.1 ARM)

 #### Azure CLI credentials
 You need to be logged in with the Azure CLI and the subscription you want to deploy to needs to be set as the default.